Mizo cuisine

 Mizo cuisine is the traditional cuisine of the Mizo people of Mizoram, India.
-Mizos are traditionally rice eaters.
+Mizos traditionally eat rice as their staple food.

 Overview

 The cuisine of Mizoram shares characteristics to other regions of Northeast India and North India.
 Rice is the staple food of Mizoram, while Mizos love to add non-vegetarian ingredients in every dish.
 Fish, chicken, pork and beef are popular meats among Mizos.
 Dishes are cooked in any available oil.
 Meals tend to be blander with less oil and more vegetables.
 Most Mizos love eating boiled vegetables along with rice but the younger generation tends to like fried and spicy food; food from other cultures are also a popularity among many young Mizo.
-A popular dish is bai, made from boiling vegetables (the ingredients tend to differ from household to household) with bekang (fermented soybeans) or sa-um, a fermented pork, and served with rice.
+Rice is known as 'Chaw' and Curry as 'Hme', a popular dish is bai, made from boiling vegetables (the ingredients tend to differ from household to household) with bekang (fermented soybeans similar to Japanese Nattō) or sa-um, a fermented pork, and served with rice.
 Sawhchiar is another common dish, made of rice and cooked with beef, pork or chicken.